How to Stop a Kid from Cursing

 Here's what to do if your child swears:

-- Don't overreact.
 No matter what age your child is, address it immediately and calmly.
-Kids age 6 and under, tend to think in black-and-white terms.
+Kids age 6 and under tend to think in black-and-white terms.
 Start simple: say "No swearing ever."
-Once they realize they said a bad' word, they will most likely feel shame and remorse.
+Once they realize they said a 'bad' word, they will most likely feel shame and remorse.
 For older kids, who can think more abstractly, you should explain why swearing is not okay.
 Just remember, at some point, every kid will curse.
 Your goal is to make sure to help kids express their feelings, to talk and present themselves in the best way -- as well as to set boundaries.

-- Nip it in the bud.
 Some parents believe that calling attention to a child's inappropriate words will only encourage the behavior, so they choose to ignore these transgressions.
 But Dr. Ludwig encourages parents to respond promptly to such behavior, observing that "We can't assume kids know how to act unless we teach them.
 If you talk to them, they will get the message that there's a better way to respond."
 Ask your child first whether he or she understands the word.
-If the answer is "no," explain that the word is offensive, that it effects how others receive you, and that it is not acceptable.
+If the answer is "no," explain that the word is offensive, that it affects how others receive you and that it is not acceptable.
 If your child does understand the word, give him a similar speech, but know that this might need to become part of a larger conversation.

-- Find new words.
-Sit down with your child and brainstorm new, non-offensive words or phrases to say when she feels frustrated, upset, or angry.
+Sit down with your child and brainstorm new, non-offensive words or phrases to say when she feels frustrated, upset or angry.
 More often than not, children say these words when name-calling.
 Use this incident to discuss your child's feelings toward an acquaintance or sibling.
 Encourage her to use other, different words to describe how the person makes her feel.
 This can expand her vocabulary and help turn a bad moment into a bonding one.

 What Bad Words You Say, Mama